Tiger Woods: Accumulated wealth

-Woods has appeared on Forbes' list of the world's highest-paid athletes.
+Woods has appeared on Forbes list of the world's highest-paid athletes.
 According to Golf Digest, Woods earned $769,440,709 from 1996 to 2007, and the magazine predicted that Woods would pass a billion dollars in earnings by 2010.
 In 2009, Forbes confirmed that Woods was indeed the world's first professional athlete to earn over a billion dollars in his career, after accounting for the $10 million bonus Woods received for the FedEx Cup title.
 The same year, Forbes estimated his net worth to be $600 million, making him the second richest person of color in the United States, behind only Oprah Winfrey.
-In 2015, Woods ranked ninth in Forbes' list of world's highest-paid athletes, being the top among Asian Americans or the fourth among African Americans.
+In 2015, Woods ranked ninth in Forbes list of the world's highest-paid athletes, being the top among Asian Americans or the fourth among African Americans.
 As of 2017, Woods was considered to be the highest-paid golfer in the world.
-In 2022, Woods was the first golfer to have a net worth over one billion dollars.
+In 2022, Woods was the first golfer to have a net worth over one billion dollars, making him one of the richest celebrities.

 Tiger-proofing

 Early in Woods's career, a small number of golf industry analysts expressed concern about his impact on the competitiveness of the game and the public appeal of professional golf.
 Sportswriter Bill Lyon of Knight Ridder asked in a column, "Isn't Tiger Woods actually bad for golf?" (though Lyon ultimately concluded that he was not).
 At first, some pundits feared that Woods would drive the spirit of competition out of the game of golf by making existing courses obsolete and relegating opponents to simply competing for second place each week.

 A related effect was measured by University of California economist Jennifer Brown, who found that other golfers scored worse when competing against Woods than when he was not in the tournament.
 The scores of highly skilled golfers are nearly one stroke higher when playing against Woods.
 This effect was larger when he was on winning streaks and disappeared during his well-publicized slump in 2003–04.
 Brown explains the results by noting that competitors of similar skill can hope to win by increasing their level of effort, but that, when facing a "superstar" competitor, extra exertion does not significantly raise one's level of winning while increasing risk of injury or exhaustion, leading to reduced effort.
 Many courses in the PGA Tour rotation (including major championship sites like Augusta National) have added yardage to their tees in an effort to reduce the advantage of long hitters like Woods, in a strategy that became known as "Tiger-proofing".
 Woods said he welcomed the change, in that adding yardage to courses did not affect his ability to win.